All 39 people found dead in back of lorry in Essex formally identified

 Vietnam sent a delegation of officials to the UK earlier this week to assist with the investigation.

-Police in the country have so far has arrested two people in Ha Tinh province and nine in Nghe An province on suspicion of organising people smuggling.
+Police in Vietnam have so far has arrested two people in Ha Tinh province and nine in Nghe An province on suspicion of organising people smuggling.

 So far, two people have been charged in the UK.